TabularEditor/TabularEditorDocs/te3/features/pivot-grid.md

 > [!NOTE]
 > Information in this article relates to Tabular Editor 3.16.0 or newer.
 Please make sure you are using the latest version of Tabular Editor 3 to take advantage of the new features and improvements.

 While developing semantic models, you may often want to test that your DAX expressions return the expected values.
 Traditionally, this was done using client tools such as Excel or Power BI.
-With Tabular Editor 3, you can use **Pivot Grids** which behave much like the widely known PivotTables of Excel.
+With Tabular Editor 3, you can use **Pivot Grids** which behave much like the widely known PivotTables in Excel.
 The Pivot Grid lets you quickly create summarized views of the data in your model, allowing you to test the behavior of your DAX measures when filtering and slicing by various columns and hierarchies.

 ![Pivot Grid Example](images/pivot-grid-example.png)